BitcoinDesign/Guide/guide/transactions/introduction.md

 #### [Speeding Up / Canceling](#)

 While in the mempool — it's possible to speed up the transaction or even cancel it.
-Not all transactions can do this — an option called "Replace by Fee" needs to be turned on before the transaction is broadcasted.
+Not all transactions can do this though — an option called "Replace by Fee" needs to be turned on before the transaction is broadcasted.

+##### Why might you want to disable replace by fee?

+...

 ---